- Environmental Health & Safety/Risk Management

-The Driver Certification session is comprised of three sections: (1) the Certification Form, (2) the Presentation and Section 3: the Quiz.
+The Driver Certification session is comprised of three sections: Section 1: the Certification Form, Section 2: the Presentation and Section 3: the Quiz.
 All three parts must be completed before an applicant can be certified.

 >>Section 1: Certification Form

 Applicants must complete and sign a certification form.
 The form must be mailed to Environmental Health and Safety/Risk Management (+2904) in order to process the driver certification.
 The form provides consent for the University to verify the applicant's driving record with the Bureau of Motor Vehicles to determine the applicant’s insurability and certification to drive a UD-insured vehicle on behalf of the University.
 University-insured vehicles include golf and utility carts, leased or donated and rental vehicles.

 There are two ways to complete the form: